 Rodolfo was born in Mendoza, Argentina and studied bandoneón with Jorge Puebla and Alberto Hilario Iribarne, and piano with Monica Rizzo and Roberto Urbay at the National University of Cuyo in Mendoza.
 While still a teenager, Rodolfo joined the Orquesta Tipica Mancifesta and later, played with Tango & Punto, an ensemble from Mendoza.
 With the support of the Astor Piazzolla Foundation, in 2002, he was named the musical director of Piazzolla’s “operita”, Maria de Buenos Aires, performed in Mendoza.
 In 2004, he joined the Bandó quintet, made up of musicians from Mendoza.
 A year later they came to the U.S. where their performances in New York, Chicago, and Washington, D.C. were met with enthusiastic acclaim.
 In December 2013, the Embassy of Argentina invited Rodolfo to perform at the Organization of American States for a celebration of the 30th Anniversary of the Recovery of Democracy in the Republic of Argentina, where he played with PASO and tango singer Maria Volonte.
 With PASO, he has performed at the Kennedy Center for the Performing Arts, the Lincoln Theater, and the George Washington University's Lisner Auditorium.
 He currently resides in New York City, where he has performed at Carnegie Hall, Lincoln Center, and with his quartet at many other tango events in the Big Apple.

-Andres Bravo is a talented dancer, instructor and choreographer who began dancing Argentine tango at 11 years old.
-He has studied with such masters as Miguel Angel Zotto, Martin Ojeda, Roberto Herrera, Julio Balmaceda and Gabriel Misse.
-He launched his career in 1999 when he toured throughout Colombia with the Colombo Argentina Tango Festival.
-He then performed the next two years with the Alexander Giraldo tango company in Pereira, Colombia.
-In 2002, Andres performed for 6 months with the Argentine Tango Show in the United Arab Emirates.
+Andres Bravo and Carolina Jaurena, a married couple, are both extremely talented in their own right.
+Andres is an instructor and choreographer began dancing Argentine tango at 11 years old.
+He studied with masters Miguel Angel Zotto, Martin Ojeda, Roberto Herrera, Julio Balmaceda and Gabriel Misse.
+He launched his career in 1999 when he toured Colombia with the Colombo Argentina Tango Festival.
 He has participated in tango dance competitions throughout the world, and in 2006 he won the National Stage Tango competition for Tangovia, in Manizales, Colombia and again in 2009 in Bogota.
 He represented Colombia in the 8th World Tango Summit in Bariloche, Argentina in 2009.
 Andres now performs with the show "Three to Tango" with Jorge Nel and Milena Buitrago which has toured several US cities.
-He is also a dance instructor and choreographer ("Por el amor al tango", directed by Erskine Maytorena, Albuquerque, New Mexico).
+He choreographed "Por el amor al tango", directed by Erskine Maytorena in Albuquerque, New Mexico.

-Carolina Jaurena (Dancer) Influenced by her parents, bandoneón player Raul Jaurena, and tango singer, Marga Mitchell, Carolina grew up with a love of the tango.
-She studied ballet, salsa, and flamenco but decided to focus on Argentine Tango, where she has had the opportunity to work alongside some of the most recognized names in the tango world, such as Jorge Torres, Fabian Peralta, Cesar Coelho, and Hugo Patyn.
+Carolina Jaurena grew up surrounded by tango with her father, bandoneón player Raul Jaurena, and her mother, Marga Mitchell a tango singer.
+She studied ballet, salsa, and flamenco but decided to focus on Argentine tango, where she has had the opportunity to work alongside some of the most recognized names in the tango world, such as Jorge Torres, Fabian Peralta, Cesar Coelho, and Hugo Patyn.
 Carolina's dance credits include such performances as "Tango and Tango" at Alice Tully Hall at Lincoln Center, "Tango Fantastico" at the Bellearyre Music Festival, “Tangos for la Milonga” with Romulo Larrea on Broadway at Town Hall and "100 years of Tango- from Villoldo to Piazzolla" at the prestigious Solis Theatre in Montevideo, Uruguay.
 In 1999, she starred as the primary dancer in the feature film Random Hearts directed by Sidney Pollack, and starring Harrison Ford.
-She has danced for symphony orchestra performances, including in 2005, with the Sudwestfalen Philarmonic at the Symphonic Tango Night show in Hilchenbach-Lutzel, Germany, with the Pan American Symphony Orchestra for several DC Annual Tango Festival performances, with the Nashville Chamber Orchestra, with the Louisiana Philharmonic Orchestra, the Westfield Symphony Orchestra, and the Phoenix Symphony Orchestra.
-She has appeared on television: on the Fox 5 "Good Day New York" show with Penny Crone, with "Today in New York" on NBC, and in 2006 on Univision's popular Saturday night show, "Sabado Gigante".
-Carolina is in great demand at tango festivals not only as a performer but also as an instructor and she has participated in the Einhalden Festival in Germany, the Colorado Dance Festival, the Boston Tango Festival, the Nashville Tango Festival and the Stanford University Tango Festival.
-She performs on a regular basis with the Teatro Si in New Jersey, with Leonardo Suarez Paz's Cuartetango in New York, and with Thalia Spanish Theatre in Queens, New York.
+She has danced for symphony orchestra performances, including the Sudwestfalen Philarmonic, Germany, the Pan American Symphony Orchestra, the Nashville Chamber Orchestra, the Louisiana Philharmonic Orchestra, the Westfield Symphony Orchestra, and the Phoenix Symphony Orchestra.
+She appeared on Fox 5 "Good Day New York" show with Penny Crone, with "Today in New York" on NBC, and on Univision's popular Saturday night show, "Sabado Gigante".
+Carolina has participated in countless festivals, including the Einhalden Festival in Germany, the Colorado Dance Festival, the Boston Tango Festival, the Nashville Tango Festival and the Stanford University Tango Festival.
+She performs on a regular basis with the Pan American Symphony Orchestra.

 Jhon Blandón and Adelaida Mejia are highly gifted young dancers representing the unique dance style of Medellín, Colombia, a city rich with tango history.
 Jhon is a leader in the Colombian national tango community: he founded El Candombe, an academy of tango, in Medellín in 1999.
 Jhon has won numerous Colombian national tango competitions (1998, 1999, 2007 and 2008), and regularly serves as lead choreographer and principal dancer in performances throughout Argentina, Spain, the Middle East and the United States.